snieda/tsl2nano/tsl2.nano.h5/nano.h5.md

 A description of all configuration attributes can be found [here](src/resources/environment.default.xml)

+### The Session and it's context

+A session will be opened after a user-login.
+The session stores a context, containing 'memorized' entities and search parameters of bean-collectors to a temporary file.
+So, search-panels will open with last search parameters.
+The memorized entities will be pre-selected on creating new entities, if there is a many-to-one relation.

 ### Internationalization: Languages and automatic Translations

 The _messages.properties_ is the language file to translate every application specific text.
 You can overwrite it through putting your own file into the environment-directory.
 All bean or bean-attribute-names will be translated - if no presentation xml file are present.
 To define for example a german translation, you would create the file _messages_de.properties_ to the environment-dirctory.